-Georgia EPD Declares Level 1 Drought Response for 103 counties which includes Cherokee County on October 18th, 2019.
+Georgia EPD lifted Level 1 Drought for Cherokee County on Friday December 27th, 2019.

-Cherokee County is currently in Level 1 Drought Response, CCWSA customers are required to abide by the Georgia state law O.C.G.A 12-5-7 which allows outdoor watering for the purposes of planting, growing, managing, or maintaining ground cover, trees, shrubs, or other plants only between the hours of 4 P.M. and 10:00 A.M.; provided, however, that this limitation shall not create any limitation upon the following outdoor activities:
+CCWSA customers are required to abide by Georgia state law O.C.G.A 12-5-7 non-drought outdoor water use schedule which allows outdoor watering for the purposes of planting, growing, managing, or maintaining ground cover, trees, shrubs, or other plants only between the hours of 4 P.M. and 10:00 A.M.; provided, however, that this limitation shall not create any limitation upon the following outdoor activities:

 (A) Commercial raising, harvesting or storing of crops; feeding, breeding, or managing livestock or poultry; the commercial production or storing of feed for use in the production of livestock, including, but not limited to, cattle, calves, swine, hogs, goats, sheep, and rabbits, or for use in the production of poultry, including, but not limited to, chickens, hens, ratites, and turkeys; producing plants, trees, fowl, or animals; or for commercial production of aquacultural, horticultural, dairy, livestock, poultry, eggs, and apiarian or as otherwise defined in O.C.G.A.
 1-3-3;

 (B) Capture and reuse of cooling system condensate or storm water in compliance with applicable local ordinances and state guidelines;

 (C) Reuse of gray water in compliance with O.C.G.A.
 31-3-5.2 and applicable local board of health regulations;

 (D) Use of reclaimed wastewater by a designated user from a system permitted by the Environmental Protection Division of the Georgia Department of Natural Resources to provide reclaimed wastewater;